 74. Mod Podge

 Once you discover the magic of Mod Podge, you’ll never go back!
 Let your students apply it with their hands!
 They’ll have fun, and it easily washes off.

 This is part art project and part grammar lesson.
 Use elbow macaroni to teach kids punctuation—apostrophes, commas, and quotation marks.
 They’ll love applying (aka gluing) them in the right place.
-(Full disclosure: We borrowed this brilliant idea from this teacher’s blog.)
+Or even use them to teach angles!

 Love it or hate it, you can definitely find glitter at the dollar store.
 (And who needs expensive glitter?)
 Here’s our suggestion: Use glitter as a monumental incentive for your students.
 For example, if they reach an ambitious reading goal, you can break out the glitter and make sparkly literary collages.
 Or use them to make calm down jars

 77. Pipe cleaners

 These should be a staple for your art area.
 Students can use them to make rainbows, bunny tails, or just about anything else.
 Have students draw a picture and then fill it in with these pom-poms.
 Another hack: Put them on the ends of dry-erase markers, like you see here, to use as mini-erasers!

 They’re good for repetition and for learning shapes and patterns.
 Another idea is to use them for journaling.
 Let students outline an object in their journal and then challenge them to write about it.